Mohammed-Alsheakh/PCB_Projects/README.md

 ### 6. PID Controller Using Opamps (DC Motor Position Control _ Potentiometer Sensor)
 PID controller with operational amplifiers; Kp, Ki, Kd adjustable by potentiometers.

+### 7. Step Motor Driver
+Step motor driver designed from scratch using the DRV8825 chip, created as a graduation project.

 ---

 Each project folder contains the circuit schematic in PDF format, photos of the PCB layers, and 3D render images.